ellucian-developer/experience-ethos-examples/today-classes-lambda/README.md

 1. Lambda Today Classes URL - set this to the URL shown when starting the offline serverless
 1. Ethos API Key - set this to an Ethos API key that has access to the GraphQL resources as described in [Ethos Guide](../docs/today-classes-ethos-guide.md).

+## CORS and Serverless Offline

+When running this the first time, serverless offline won't properly return CORS headers if you use the allowedOrigins block.
+The work around it to set the httpApi.cors value in serverless.yml to 'true' initially or always when using serverless offline (running locally).
+When you deploy to AWS, it is recommended you use the commented out cors block to be more restrictive of what websites can access your Lambda endpoints.